AmberKRodriguez/CourseRegistration/README.md

-<h1> JavaScript and PHP Validations </h1>
+<h2> JavaScript and PHP Validations </h2>
-<br> Objective: Modify a Database-driven Web Application that Registers Students for Courses to Add both JavaScript and PHP Validations.
+Assignment: Modify a Database-driven Web Application that Registers Students for Courses to Add both JavaScript and PHP Validations.

 <br>
 <br>
-<h2>Javascript Validation </h2>
+<h3>Javascript Validation </h3>
 <ul>
   <li>For the javascript validation file  under the validate_NoMoreThan9CreditHours() method  called for text content of the element ID “CurrentCreditHoursElementID” and tested if it was grader than or less than 9 and displayed the required message if the number was already grader than 9 or equal to 9 and an empty string if it did not reach 9 yet. </li>
   <li>For the validate_NotPreviouslyRegistered() function I called for the text content of the currentCoursesElementID and the value of the selectCourseElementID .
 If the current registered courses were included in the selected course it would out put the necessary message that it was already registered for else returning a empty  string and continuing the registration process</li>